-Looking gnarled, lined and rather thick around the middle is not how we desire to be.
+Looking gnarled, lined and thick around the middle is not how we desire to be.
 Our culture does not look at age with kind eyes.
 Instead, youthfulness is revered.

 If only we viewed each additional year of our lives as an opportunity to produce worthwhile results instead of longing to go back.

-Some of the trees in the Garden of Gethsemane are thought to be more than two thousand years old.
-The actual trees under which Jesus with his disciples liked to hang out.
+Some of the trees are thought to be more than two thousand years old.
+These are the actual trees under which Jesus and his disciples liked to hang out.
 This was their special place.

-[tagline_box link=”http://rachelbritton.com/holy-land-adventure/” button=”Holy Land Adventure” title=”My Holy Land Adventure” description=”This post is part of a series written as I travel with Lysa TerKeurst and Proverbs 31 Ministries in the Holy Land.
+[tagline_box link=”http://rachelbritton.wpengine.com/holy-land-adventure/” button=”Holy Land Adventure” title=”My Holy Land Adventure” description=”This post is part of a series written as I travel with Lysa TerKeurst and Proverbs 31 Ministries in the Holy Land.
 Click here to see all of the posts in this series”][/tagline_box]

 Beautiful.
 Thank you for sharing.
 The analogy of Jesus being pressed in made me cry.
 The thought that our Savior loves us so bring happy tears.
 I prayed that you would grow closer to our Abba.

 Thanks, Cherrilynn.
 We have a beautiful and loving Savior.
 Praying that we can lead others to know this truth, too.